 Several feedback channels are available:

 For services and support options available for your product, refer to http://www.suse.com/support/.

-To report bugs for a product component, log into the Novell Customer Center from http://www.suse.com/support/ and select .
+To report bugs for a product component, go to https://scc.suse.com/support/requests, log in, and select .

 The following typographical conventions are used in this manual: